A method for the systematic generation of graph XAI benchmarks via Weisfeiler-Leman coloring: Abstract

 \section{Abstract}

-While Graph Neural Networks (GNNs) have become the \textit{de facto} model for learning from structured data, their decisional process remains opaque to the end user, undermining their deployment in safety-critical applications.
-In the case of graph classification, Explainable Artificial Intelligence (XAI) techniques address this major issue by identifying sub-graph motifs that explain predictions.
-However, advancements in this field are hindered by a chronic scarcity of benchmark datasets with known ground-truth motifs to assess the explanations' quality.
-Current graph XAI benchmarks are limited to synthetic data or a handful of real-world tasks hand-curated by domain experts.
-In this paper, we propose a general method to automate the construction of XAI benchmarks for graph classification from real-world datasets.
-We provide both 15 ready-made benchmarks, as well as the code to generate more than 2000 additional XAI benchmarks with our method.
-As a use case, we employ our benchmarks to assess the effectiveness of some popular graph explainers.
+{ Graph neural networks (GNNs) have become the \emph{de facto} model for learning from structured data.
+However, the decision-making process of GNNs remains opaque to the end user, which undermines their use in safety-critical applications.
+Several eXplainable Artificial Intelligence (XAI) techniques for graphs have been developed to address this major issue.
+Focusing on graph classification, these explainers identify subgraph motifs that explain predictions.
+Therefore, a robust benchmarking of graph explainers is required to ensure that the produced explanations are of high quality, i.e., aligned with the GNN's decision process.
+However, current graph-XAI benchmarks are limited to simplistic synthetic datasets or a few real-world tasks curated by domain experts, hindering rigorous and reproducible evaluation, and consequently stalling progress in the field.
+To overcome these limitations, we propose a method to automate the construction of graph XAI benchmarks from generic graph classification datasets.
+Our approach leverages the Weisfeiler--Leman (WL) color refinement algorithm to efficiently perform approximate subgraph matching and mine class-discriminating motifs, which serve as proxy ground-truth class explanations.
+At the same time, we ensure that these motifs can be learned by GNNs because their discriminating power aligns with WL expressiveness.
+This work also introduces the \textsc{OpenGraphXAI} benchmark suite, which consists of 15 ready-made graph-XAI datasets derived by applying our method to real-world molecular classification datasets.
+The suite is available to the public along with a codebase to generate over 2,000 additional graph-XAI benchmarks.
+Finally, we present a use case that illustrates how the suite can be used to assess the effectiveness of a selection of popular graph explainers, demonstrating the critical role of a sufficiently large benchmark collection for improving the significance of experimental results. }